pghatani0811/Data-Science-Project-2/README.md

 ## Research Questions

+Main Research Question:
--   How can machine learning predict and identify high-cost insurance claims early to support better claim review and reserve planning?
+How can machine learning be used to predict insurance claim costs using historical insurance claim data?

--   Which model---Linear Regression, Random Forest, or Gradient Boosting---best predicts insurance claim costs?
+Supporting Questions:

+- Which regression model gives the best prediction results?
--   Can the model effectively rank potentially high-cost claims for early review?
+- Can the model help identify potentially high-cost claims early?
--   How can claim-cost predictions help insurance managers prioritize claims and improve reserve planning?
+- Can the model help claims managers prioritize claims for review and support reserve planning?

-These questions align well with your project's goal of predicting claim costs, comparing regression models, and using the results as a decision-support tool.

 ## The Primary Objectives of This Project Are: